≪ Go to our review of Double Strollers

 The photos above show the frame release button, and the pull handle used to fold the B-Agile.

-The fold of the B-Agile is very easy to operate and quick to accomplish.
-This stroller requires two hands to operate, but it is only two steps and it self-stands and auto-locks.
+The fold of the B-Agile is very easy and quick to accomplish.
+This stroller requires two hands to operate, but it is only two steps including the frame release (above left) and pull handles (above right).
+It also self-stands and auto-locks.
 It is only slightly more difficult to unfold with only two steps.
-You'll need to bend halfway down to fold and unfold, but this is better than the strollers that require a bend all the way to the ground.
 Testers liked the quickness of the fold even if it did require two hands.

 The brakes on the B-Agile are single action and are easy to set and release and are sandal foot friendly.
 The Britax B-Ready Double brakes are easier to use, but the B-Agile certainly won't cause you any trouble.